IGE-numerique/ige-calcul/schedulers/oar/dahu.md

 Let's imagine we have a folder: Data_Model

-We'd like to copy this folder to /bettik/login_gricad to be able to work on it or write data to it.
+We'd like to copy this folder to /bettik/login_gricad in order to use the data.

-The copy is made with the command:
+The copy is made with the command rsync:

   ```
 rsync -rav Data_Model dahu:/bettik/login_gricad/
   ```

 To copy data from dahu to your PC:

-- To copy ( b ecareful there's the dot . which means copy here)
+( be careful there's the dot . which means copy here)
  ```
 rsync -rav dahu:/bettik/login_gricad/Dossier_bettik .
 ```

-- If you have a local folder called Local_folder to which you want to copy data from /bettik
+If you have a local folder called Local_folder to which you want to copy data from /bettik

  ```
 rsync -rav dahu:/bettik/login_gricad/Dossier_bettik/ Local_folder/
 ```

 **WARNING**: if you want to transfer huge data or a lot of files use mantis-cargo instead

 https://gricad-doc.univ-grenoble-alpes.fr/hpc/data_management/data_transfer/